-- Enter 10 for the Unloaded Contact Stiffness in the longitudinal direction in kN/m/mm.
-The resistance parameter for the unloaded track is 20kN/m in the test and this gives a stiffness of 20kN/m / 2mm = 10kN/m/mm (see note above). - Enter 20 for the Unloaded Lift-off Force in the longitudinal direction in kN/m. - Enter 1.0E-6 for the Unloaded Lift-off Springs in the longitudinal direction in kN/m/mm. - Enter 30 for the Loaded Contact Stiffness in the longitudinal direction in kN/m/mm.
-The resistance parameter for the unloaded track is 60 kN/m in the test and this gives a stiffness of 60kN/m / 2mm = 30 kN/m/mm (see note above). - Enter 60 for the Loaded Lift-off Force in the longitudinal direction in kN/m. - Enter 1.0E-6 for the Loaded Lift-off Springs in the longitudinal direction in kN/m/mm.
+- Enter 10 for the Unloaded Elastic Spring Stiffness in the longitudinal direction in kN/m/mm.
+The resistance parameter for the unloaded track is 20kN/m in the test and this gives a stiffness of 20kN/m / 2mm = 10kN/m/mm (see note above). - Enter 20 for the Unloaded Yield Force in the longitudinal direction in kN/m. - Enter 1.0E-6 for the Unloaded Hardening Stiffness in the longitudinal direction in kN/m/mm. - Enter 30 for the Loaded Elastic Spring Stiffness in the longitudinal direction in kN/m/mm.
+The resistance parameter for the unloaded track is 60 kN/m in the test and this gives a stiffness of 60kN/m / 2mm = 30 kN/m/mm (see note above). - Enter 60 for the Loaded Yield Force in the longitudinal direction in kN/m. - Enter 1.0E-6 for the Loaded Hardening Stiffness in the longitudinal direction in kN/m/mm.

 Note.
 The interaction springs are modelled using nonlinear joints with elastic-perfectly plastic behaviour in the longitudinal direction.
-This is achieved using the elasto-plastic uniform tension and compression material where the lift-off force is equivalent to the yield force and the lift-off spring is equivalent to the hardening stiffness.
-The lift-off spring should always be set to a very small value to avoid numerical instabilities.
+This is achieved using the elasto-plastic uniform tension and compression material.
+The hardening stiffness should always be set to a very small value to avoid numerical instabilities.